ahmnouira/Arduino-IR-Remote/README.md

 # Arduino-IR-Remote
-Decode and test the IR Remote using Arduino
+Decode and Test the IR Remote using Arduino